-6.4 EXPANSION JOINT
+6.4 Construction Joint

-Expansion joints are provided to accommodate structural movement.
-They are generally only required for larger commercial buildings, and such buildings are outside the scope of this literature.
-Appropriate joint design shall be undertaken for the application.
+Construction joints are provided to accommodate structural movement i.e. expansion/contraction experienced in larger buildings, and such buildings are outside the scope of this literature.
+Appropriate joint design shall be undertaken for this application.

-6.5 OPENINGS
+6.5 Openings

-All openings in the cladding must be adequately flashed to prevent moisture ingress in to the wall.
-Horizontal and vertical flush joints must not be located along the sides of windows and doors.
+All openings in the cladding must be adequately flashed to prevent moisture ingress into the wall.
+Horizontal and vertical joints must not be located along the sides of windows and doors.
 These must be located a minimum of 200mm from the corner of an opening or change in the height of the wall when required.